hadynz/dalek-chain/README.md

 ### .addAction([namespace], pluginName, fn)

+Adds a new custom action plugin

-* `namespace` namespace for custom action plugin to reside inside
+* `namespace` (optional) namespace for custom action plugin to reside inside
 * `pluginName` name of the new custom action plugin
 * `fn` the function to execute.
 Uses current Dalek test object as its scope

 ### .addActions([namespace], config)

+Bulk adds new action plugins

-* `namespace` namespace for custom plugin to reside inside
+* `namespace` (optional) namespace for custom plugin to reside inside
 * `config` an object with key value pairs mapping to plugin name and function callback

 ### .addAssertion([namespace], pluginName, fn)

+Adds a new custom assertion plugin

-* `namespace` namespace for custom assertion plugin to reside inside
+* `namespace` (optional) namespace for custom assertion plugin to reside inside
 * `pluginName` name of the new custom assertion plugin
 * `fn` the function to execute.
 Uses current Dalek test object as its scope

 ### .addAssertions([namespace], config)

+Bulk adds new assertion plugins

-* `namespace` namespace for custom plugin to reside inside
+* `namespace` (optional) namespace for custom plugin to reside inside
 * `config` an object with key value pairs mapping to plugin name and function callback

+### .extend(test)

+Extends a Dalek test object with all registered custom action and assertion plugins

+* `test` Dalek test object to wrap with registered custom plugins

 ## License

 Copyright (c) 2014 Hady Osman
 Licensed under the [MIT][license] license.

 [dalekjs]: http://dalekjs.com